skule/bylaws/standing-rules.md

 1. When a resolution directs the Speaker to conduct "the nominations and election process" (henceforth a "motion to conduct elections") for one or more positions, the process in question is the one described below in this section, unless a different process specified in the Bylaws applies.
    1. If such resolution directs a person other than the Speaker to do so, the same process applies, with references to the Speaker substituted by the person directed.
-   1. If such resolution omits the reference to nominations, by instead specifying the nominees, section 0.6.2 shall be skipped.
-1. The Speaker shall first call for nominations.
+1. If no nominees were specified by the motion to conduct elections or any appendices, the Speaker shall first call for nominations.
    1. Any eligible candidate may nominate themself, without requiring a second.
    1. Any Member may nominate any eligible candidate who accepts the nomination.
    1. The Speaker shall continue to prompt for nominations until none are supplied.